ffund/compe-design-project/lab1/getting-started-sbc.md

 exit
 ```

+(This was a one-time configuration - after you have done this, you'll be able to connect using VNC in the future without repeating the `raspi-config` step.)

+## Establish a VNC session over the ece4313 network

 Now, open the RealVNC Viewer, and in the address bar at the top, type the address of *your* Pi.
 (It's not necessarily the same as the address shown in my screenshot!)
 Then, hit `Enter`.